jensbambauer/seriale/site/content/program-neu.md

                 smallmargin: true
                 data:
                   speakerSection: speakers2026
+                  seriesSection: series2026
+                  pilotsSection: pilots2026
                   items:
                     - title: "Desa Timun (The Cucumber Village) – Shadow Puppet Workshop"
                       length: 2
                       datetime: 2026-06-14
-                      time: 11:30 | 11:30am
+                      time: 11:30-13:00 | 11:30am-1pm
                       type: workshop
-                      details: "A fun and hands-on workshop where children and families create their own shadow puppets of \"Desa Timun\" characters.
-Participants will also learn to tell simple stories using the Aniwayang technique – combining light, shadow, and imagination to bring their creations to life."
+                      details: 'A fun and hands-on workshop where children and families create their own shadow puppets of "Desa Timun" characters.
+Participants will also learn to tell simple stories using the Aniwayang technique – combining light, shadow, and imagination to bring their creations to life.'
                       speaker:
                         - name: Daud Nugraha
                           link: daud-nugraha